What to do with abandoned goods on common property

 If you don’t act responsibly with rubbish disposal, your strata committee can take action on behalf of the owners corporation.
 Your committee has certain rights and responsibilities to dispose of goods left on common property.

-2. Dispose your rubbish in the right way
+2. Rubbish disposal the right way

 In strata properties, there are usually designated areas for proper disposal of garbage.
 Ensure you place rubbish in the correctly designed bins.
 Don’t leave rubbish items, such as oversized packaging, outside of the bins as they won’t be taken away by council.